YingkaiHuang/Approx_LKAS/README.md

- Setting up IMACS Approx_LKAS in Linux
+# Setting up IMACS Approx_LKAS using Webots in Linux
-Approximation Trade Offs in an Image Based Control System.
-Tested using the following versions.
-If you would like to use latest versions, you might have to edit the syntax of some functions.

 If you are using this simulator in any form in your work, please cite:
 ```
-S. De, S. Mohamed, K. Bimpisidis, D. Goswami, T. Basten and H. Corporaal, "Approximation Trade Offs in an Image-Based Control System," 2020 Design, Automation & Test in Europe Conference & Exhibition (DATE), Grenoble, France, 2020, pp. 1680-1685, doi: 10.23919/DATE48585.2020.9116552.
+S. De, S. Mohamed, K. Bimpisidis, D. Goswami, T. Basten and H. Corporaal, "Approximation Trade Offs in an Image-Based Control System," in Design, Automation & Test in Europe Conference (DATE), 2020, pp. 1680-1685, doi: 10.23919/DATE48585.2020.9116552.

 S. De, S. Mohamed, D. Goswami and H. Corporaal, "Approximation-Aware Design of an Image-Based Control System," in IEEE Access, vol. 8, pp. 174568-174586, 2020, doi: 10.1109/ACCESS.2020.3023047.

+S. Mohamed, S. De, K. Bimpisidis, V, Nathan, D. Goswami, H. Corporaal, and T. Basten, “IMACS: A Framework for Performance Evaluation of Image Approximation in a Closed-loop System,” in Proceedings of the 8th Mediterranean Conference on Embedded Computing (MECO), 2019.
 ```

 Tested with the following versions: